system-transparency/stfe/doc/design.md

 above data flows are thus preserved.

 ### A bird's view
-A central part of any transparency log is the data.
+A central part of any transparency log is the data stored by the log.
 The data is stored by the leaves of an append-only Merkle tree.
 Our leaf structure contains four fields:
 - **shard_hint**: a number that binds the leaf to a particular _shard interval_.
-Sharding means that the log has a predefined time during which logging requests will be accepted.
+Sharding means that the log has a predefined time during which logging requests are accepted.
 Once elapsed, the log can be shut down.
 - **checksum**: a cryptographic hash of some opaque data.
-The log never sees the opaque data; just the hash.
+The log never sees the opaque data; just the hash made by the data publisher.
 - **signature**: a digital signature that is computed by the data publisher over the leaf's shard hint and checksum.
-- **key_hash**: a cryptographic hash of the public verification key that can be used to verify the leaf's signature.
+- **key_hash**: a cryptographic hash of the data publisher's public verification key that can be used to verify the signature.

 #### Step 1 - preparing a logging request
 The data publisher selects a shard hint and a checksum that should be logged.
 For example, the shard hint could be "logs that are active during 2021".
-The checksum might be a hashed release file or something else.
+The checksum might be the hash of a release file.

-The data publisher signs the selected shard hint and checksum using their secret signing key.
+The data publisher signs the selected shard hint and checksum using a secret signing key.
 Both the signed message and the signature is stored in the leaf for anyone to verify.
-Including a shard hint in the signed message ensures that the good Samaritan cannot change it to log all leaves from an earlier shard into a newer one.
+Including a shard hint in the signed message ensures that a good Samaritan cannot change it to log all leaves from an earlier shard into a newer one.

-The hashed public verification key is also stored in the leaf.
-This makes it easy to attribute the leaf to the signing entity.
+A hash of the public verification key is also stored in the leaf.
+This makes it possible to attribute the leaf to the data publisher.
 For example, a data publisher that monitors the log can look for leaves that match their own key hash(es).

-A hash, rather than the full public verification key, is used to force the verifier to locate the key and trust it explicitly.
-Not disclosing the public verification key in the leaf makes it more difficult to use an untrusted key _by mistake_.
+A hash, rather than the full public verification key, is used to motivate the verifier to locate the key and make an explicit trust decision.
+Not disclosing the public verification key in the leaf makes it more unlikely that someone would use an untrusted key _by mistake_.

 #### Step 2 - submitting a logging request
 The log implements an HTTP(S) API.
 Input and output is human-readable and uses a simple key-value format.
-A more complex parser like JSON is not needed because the exchanged data structures are basic enough.
+A more complex parser like JSON is not needed because the exchanged data structures are primitive enough.

 The data publisher submits their shard hint, checksum, signature, and public verification key as key-value pairs.
-The log will use the public verification key to check that the signature is valid, then hash it to construct the leaf.
+The log will use the public verification key to check that the signature is valid, then hash it to construct the `key_hash` part of the leaf.

 The data publisher also submits a _domain hint_.
 The log will download a DNS TXT resource record based on the provided domain name.
 The downloaded result